elena-angelova/bytes/README.md

 - **Authentication**: Full user authentication flow including registration, login, logout, and persistent session management.
 - **Article management**: Full CRUD functionality for articles - users can create, edit, delete, and view articles.
 Supports rich text editing via a WYSIWYG editor.
-- **Article interaction**: like/unlike, bookmark, and copy URL
+- **Article interaction**: like/unlike, bookmark, and copy URL.
-- **Categories**: Articles are organized by categories, allowing users to browse specific topics
+- **Categories**: Articles are organized by categories, allowing users to browse specific topics.
-- **Profile management**: Users can edit personal details and view stats
+- **Profile management**: Users can edit personal details and view stats.
-- **Author profile**: Each author has a dedicated profile page showcasing their bio, current role, tech stack and join date.
+- **Author profile**: Each author has a dedicated profile page showcasing their articles, bio, current role, tech stack and join date.
 - **Reading list**: Registered users can save articles to a personalized reading list.
 - **Modals**: Modal dialogs for login, registration, and delete confirmation.
 - **Search**: Allows users to find articles by title or category.
 Matches terms that begin exactly with the entered query.